 - Credential encrypted storage, which is the default storage location and only available after the user has unlocked the device.

 - Device encrypted storage, which is a storage location available both during Direct Boot mode and after the user has unlocked the device.

-By default, apps do not run during Direct Boot mode.
-If your app needs to take action during Direct Boot mode, you can register app components that should be run during this mode.
+By default, apps don't run during Direct Boot mode.
+If your app needs to take action during Direct Boot mode, you can register app components to be run during this mode.
 Some common use cases for apps needing to run during Direct Boot mode include: